What are Keywords?

 When a page on your site includes keywords that are the same as — or very similar to — the keywords people are typing into search engines, that page is more likely to show up in the search results.

-If you are selling to a local audience keyword research for local businesses is a must-know SEO tactic.
+If you are selling to an audience in a particular location, keyword research for local SEO is a must-know SEO tactic.
 Let's dive in.

 Let’s face it — most local businesses have competition.
 Keyword research can help one local business gain a strategic advantage over other local businesses targeting the same customer base.